abogoyavlensky/automigrate/README.md

 Each index is a vector of three elements: `[:name-of-index :type-of-index {:fields [:field-from-model-to-index] :unique boolean?}]`
 Name, type and `:fields` in options are required.

-First element is a name of an index and must be a keyword.
+The first element is the name of an index and must be a keyword.

 ##### Index types

-Second element is an index's type and must be a keyword of available index types:
+The second element is an index type and must be a keyword of available index types:

 | Field type |
 |------------|